 And in case you’re unfamiliar, fideos are short little pasta noodles about 2 inches long.
 Sometimes they come coiled in little nests, but for this recipe, the little short ones work best.
 If you can’t find them, you can just break some thin spaghetti or angel hair pasta into 2-inch pieces.

 As for the chorizo, you can use your favorite brand, but I was able to find Aidell’s chicken chorizo at Costco.
 Of course, I had to buy enough to fill my freezer and I’m pretty sure it’s enough to last until I’m about 70, but I’m thinking it’s going to be well worth it.
 As long as I keep some shrimp in there too, I’m set to make this as often as I want.
 And that, I’m thinking, is going to be pretty often.
+(Since I began making this recipe, I've learned to make my own chorizo, which I use in this now.
+It's pretty killer.
 Here’s the recipe…

 Mexican Fideos with Shrimp and Chorizo